grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### staring at dials: depth vs the tablemount)

 It was nothing but staring at the dials.
-The wall of dials and gauges in front of them with their spindly little black fingers, all inching slowly one way or another depending on what each particular gauge was tasked with monitoring.
+The wall of dials and gauges in front of them with their spindly little black fingers, all creeping slowly one way or another depending on what each particular gauge was tasked with monitoring.
 The individual parts the dials had to play all came together in a symphony that marked time towards their doom.

 Nearly every gauge mattered to Captain Percy right now.
 Nearly every one represented  a variable in the equation that controlled whether they lived or died: speed, battery charge, battery drain rate, the status of the trim tanks, course, rudder, ship angle, dive plane angle... everything mattered.
 But as in every equation some variables weighed more than others.
 The two that mattered most to Captain Percy right now were the depth of ship gauge (which mattered in every submarine maneuver of course) and depth under keel (which told them how far the ocean bottom was under them and rarely factored into a submarine maneuver, at least in the deep ocean).